1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Argent Trust Company

-Timothy is a Senior Vice President and Wealth Adviser with Argent Trust Company.
+Timothy Barrett is a senior vice president and trust counsel with Argent Trust Company.
 His expertise in multiple states for trust and estate planning, family governance, special needs trusts, business succession and wealth transfer furthers Argent's clients' personal and generational financial success.

 When you think about IRAs, you're probably thinking stocks and bonds.
 But private equity investments can open new doors to some retirement savers.